Bacon Jerky

 After making several batches, here are a few things I’ve learned to make really good bacon jerky:

 - Use the leanest bacon you can find.
 You’ll see in some of the process photos below that the bacon is pretty fat.
 This is the batch where I learned that fat jerky isn’t great, and switched to the leanest I could find.
-Don’t worry though!
-If you do end up with jerky that’s fattier than you prefer, just bake it at 400º for 4-5 minutes on parchment paper and you’ll end up with pretty awesome candied bacon.
+Don’t worry, though!
+If you do end up with jerky that’s fattier than you prefer, just bake it at 400º for 4-5 minutes on parchment paper, and you’ll end up with pretty awesome candied bacon.

-- Use Thick cut bacon for heartier jerky.
+- Use Thick-cut bacon for heartier jerky.

 - Find the meatiest bacon you can.
 That means skipping the cheapest brands and going with the good stuff.
-If you raise your own hogs like we do, and they’re extra fat, consider trimming off extra fat, render it out, and save it for cooking.
+If you raise your own hogs as we do, and they’re extra fat, consider trimming off extra fat, render it out, and save it for cooking.

 How to Make Bacon Jerky